ThatsJD/simple-ga/README.md

 # simple-ga
-Sample code for an incredibly simple genetic algorithm.
+Sample code for an incredibly simple genetic algorithm(GA).